Genesys SMS Routing (CE29) for Genesys Engage cloud

 - With disposition codes, calculate the conversion success rate.

-- Evaluate resource performance with a variety of reports for Agents and Detail facts.
+- Evaluate resource performance with various reports for Agents and Detail facts.

 40+ reports are available.